Brad Rutter: Jeopardy! winnings

 Rutter first appeared on Jeopardy! on October 30, 2000, when the rules stipulated that a contestant who won five consecutive days retired undefeated and was guaranteed a spot in the Tournament of Champions.
 Rutter retired as an undefeated five-day champion, with $55,102 in winnings.
 He was also awarded a choice of Chevrolet cars; he picked two Chevrolet Camaros.
 At the time, Jeopardy! awarded new cars to five-day undefeated champions.
 The rules were changed in 2003, before Ken Jennings' run of 74 consecutive days in 2004, which made Jennings the largest overall Jeopardy! money winner.

-As a five-day champion, Rutter was invited to the 2001 Tournament of Champions, where he defeated other five-day champions and won the $100,000 main prize.
-He was invited back for the 2002 Million Dollar Masters Tournament, where he won the $1,000,000 main prize and became the largest overall money winner in Jeopardy! history.
+As a five-day champion, Rutter was invited to the 2001 Tournament of Champions, where he defeated other five-day champions and won the $100,000 grand prize.
+Rutter was invited back for the 2002 Million Dollar Masters Tournament, where he won the $1,000,000 grand prize and became the largest overall money winner in Jeopardy! history.

 Rutter returned for the 2005 Ultimate Tournament of Champions, winning the tournament and $2,115,000.
 After his 2005 tournament win, in which he defeated Jennings and Jerome Vered in the finals, Rutter surpassed Jennings as the highest money-winner ever on American game shows.
 Jennings later regained his record by 2008 after appearing on various other game shows.
 There is a minor discrepancy between sources as to Rutter's total Jeopardy! winnings stemming from the prize structure of the Ultimate Tournament of Champions.
 Players who won in the first round earned $15,000, but Rutter was among nine top winners who received a first round bye.
-While some analysts suggest that Rutter's money totals should include $15,000 for a first round 'win' in this tournament, the official Jeopardy.com website does not count it (when stating that Rutter's winnings were $3,255,102 after the completion of this tournament).
+While some analysts suggest that Rutter's money totals should include $15,000 for a first round 'win' in this tournament, the official jeopardy.com website does not count it (when stating that Rutter's winnings were $3,255,102 after the completion of this tournament).